bestia-dev/markdown_to_html/README.md

 For this to work I need a simple Web server that returns files, nothing more.
 No dynamic web app or anything exotic.
 It will not work without a Web server on the local disk, because `wasm` files must be fetched from a Web server because of security.
 Let's start with `index.html`.
-It will just redirect to the HTML file with the program, adding the first .md file as a parameter.
+It will just redirect to the HTML file with JavaScript, adding the first_page.md file as a parameter.

 ```HTML
 <script>